winitzki/scall/tutorial/programming_dhall.md

 ```

 All built-in functions have fixed, known types.
-For example, the function `Natural/subtract` has type `Natural → Natural → Natural`.
+For example,  `Natural/subtract` is a function of type `Natural → Natural → Natural`.

 ### Step 4: Type parameters